Tottenham Through and Through: How Spurs’ History Inspired Design for New Stadium

 On the Tottenham High Road, the Tottenham Experience, a new visitors centre with a club shop and museum, incorporates the nationally listed Grade II Warmington House.
 Dating from 1828, Warmington House is a rare example of Georgian architecture in north London and an important part of the history of the local area.
 The development project involved a full-scale restoration of the building, which had fallen into a poor state of repair, with Populous working in close collaboration with Historic England, the local authorities and conservation experts to ensure the Tottenham Experience respectfully blends old architecture with new.

-After many tests and mock-ups, designers chose cast iron panelling as the primary façade material, with surface finish that gives it a beautiful dark brown finish which complements the light yellow brickwork of Warmington House.
+After many tests and mock-ups, the designers chose cast iron panelling as the primary façade material, with a beautiful dark brown finish that complements the light yellow brickwork of Warmington House.
 The metalwork runs in vertical strips interspersed with tall slots of glass that echo the proportions of the windows of Warmington House; aligning perfectly with the building’s cornice in order to preserve the clean line of the Georgian façade.
 The distinctive façade of the Tottenham & Edmonton Dispensary, another historic local building, has been carefully removed and reinstated within the Tottenham Experience as a further celebration of local history.

 Celebrating the past

 Inside the stadium, crushed aggregate from the foundations of the old White Hart Lane forms the base for the concrete floors, so a huge part of the club’s history will be beneath fans’ feet.